 – General availability to customers.
 No Enterprise Agreement will be required, and the software will be licensed through an annual subscription.
 Talk with your Esri representative for details.

 – Disconnected environments.
 Some of our customers need to deploy and run ArcGIS Enterprise disconnected from the internet.
-This can do this with Windows and Linux, and the 11.0 release will support disconnected operations on Kubernetes as well.
+They can do this with Windows and Linux, and the 11.0 release on Kubernetes will support disconnected operations as well.

 – Horizontal pod autoscaling integration.
 Administrators can already monitor and tune individual services running on Kubernetes, but this new capability, also known simply as “autoscaling,” will allow administrators to tell the system in advance how and when it should add resources to services in response to changing demand.
 This helps ensure consistent performance while easing the burden on administrators.